|Best For||Simple blog for personal use|

 It’s like trading off some control for more convenience.

-Using Blogger is like leasing and customizing an apartment in a nice development instead buying and owning your own house.
+Using Blogger is like leasing and customizing an apartment in a nice development instead of buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

 Pros of Using Blogger